Samjamhas10/se_project_coffeeshop/README.md

 ## Plan on improving the project

 - Fix the menu section's inconsistent background using the same background image as the header to create a more cohesive visual design.
-- Enhance the page using additional CSS animations and trasnistions to make the site more dynamic and interactive.
+- Enhance the page using additional CSS animations and transitions to make the site more dynamic and interactive.

 ## Screenshots